profclems/glab/README.md

   GITLAB_URI: specify the url of the gitlab server if self hosted (eg: gitlab.example.com)
   ```

-## LEARN MORE
+## Learn More
   Use "glab <command> <subcommand> --help" for more information about a command.
   Read the manual at https://glab.clementsam.tech

-## FEEDBACK
+## Free
-  Open an issue using “glab issue create -R profclems/glab”
+  Open an issue using “glab issue create -R profclems/glab” to submit an issue on through Gitlab or open a PR on Github

 Built with ❤ by Clement Sam <https://clementsam.tech>